dj-nitehawk/MongoDB.Entities/Documentation/wiki/String-Templates.md

 )
 ```

 the templating system is based on a special class called `Template`.
-You simply instantiate a 'Template' object supplying the tagged/marked text query to the constructor. then you chain method calls on the Template object to replace each tag you've marked on the query like so:
+You simply instantiate a 'Template' object supplying the tagged/marked text query to the constructor. then your chain method calls on the Template object to replace each tag you've marked on the query like so:

 ```csharp
 var query = new Template<Book>(@"